ossf/wg-supply-chain-integrity/README.md

 * Enforce or mandate identity requirements for projects.
   We will simply make this service available and easy-to-use, leaving it up to projects and communities to adopt if they choose to do so.

+## Threat Models

+* Malicious/Nefarious individuals get maintainer permissions
+* Duplicate accounts, self-reviewing code
+* Identity spoofing, claiming you work for well-known company X

+## Prior Art

+[Keybase.io](http://keybase.io/) started as a service to verify identities for social media and send encrypted messages.
+The original website and open source command line program allowed you to get a public key safely, just by knowing a person's username on a social network.
+It created a public key pair for users which could then be used to verify identity.

+[Google Ads](https://support.google.com/google-ads/answer/9843535?hl=en) recently launched an identity verification system that requires advertisers to verify their identities for ads served through Google Ads.

+[Debian](https://wiki.debian.org/DebianDeveloper/JoinTheProject/NewMember#Step_4:_Identification) generally requires identity verification of maintainers/developers.
+Pseudonymous contributions are only allowed in special circumstances.

+[Fedora](https://fedoraproject.org/wiki/Join_the_package_collection_maintainers#Introduce_yourself) prefers/requires real name communication for maintainers, but doesn't attempt to require it as far as I can tell.

+[Arch](https://www.archlinux.org/people/developers/) doesn't have a formal policy, but all developers are listed by real names.

+[Ubuntu](https://wiki.ubuntu.com/NewDevelopersAndMaintainers) doesn't enforce identity, but worries about it: "Authentication problem, you have to know that a person is who he says he is."

 ## Operations

 WG-Developer-Identity operations are consistent with standard operating guidelines